• Home

 WHAT IS A BAKED POTATO CASSEROLE?

-HOW DO YOU FIX A BAKED POTATO CASSEROLE?
+HOW DO YOU PREPARE A BAKED POTATO CASSEROLE?

 So simple, even more uncomplicated than making a loaded baked potato bar because everything is in the casserole dish ahead of time.
 No mess on the counter as everyone tries to fill their potato!